Edwinexd/dsv-pvt/README.md

 ## Features

 ### Sign up
-  - Passwords are encrypted and safely stored
+  - Passwords are irreversibly obfuscated and safely stored in an authentication database
 ### Logging in and out
   - Authentication and session handling
 ### Profiles